 Regardless of the arrangements for providing the payroll service, the director of finance shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.

-Any new staff payments or allowances implemented at NICE should be approved by the Operational Management Committee, and only after assurances and operating procedures have been provided by people, finance and payroll functions.
+Any new staff payments or allowances implemented at NICE should be approved by the executive team , and only after assurances and operating procedures have been provided by people, finance and payroll functions.

 Contract of employment

-The board shall delegate responsibility to a manager for:
+The board shall delegate responsibility to line managers for:

-ensuring that all employees are issued with a contract of employment in a form approved by the board, and which complies with employment legislation
+ensuring that all employees are issued with a contract of employment which complies with employment legislation

 dealing with variations to, or termination of, contracts of employment.